We're committed to a food system that enhances personal well-being, local communities, and contributes to the long-term health of the environment.

 The Countway Garden grows medicinal herbs and educates people about their use, the undergraduate-run Harvard Community Garden hosts weekly work parties for students, the Faculty Club Garden grows fresh herbs and vegetables for use in its meals, and the Harvard Divinity School Garden donates its harvest to Faith Kitchen, a local food kitchen.

-- The Countway Community Garden, located outside the Countway Library, was created by a group of staff, students, and faculty from Harvard School of Public Health and Harvard Medical School to provide the Longwood campus with opportunities for education, hands-on gardening experience, and research.
+- The Countway Community Garden, located outside the Countway Library, was created by a group of staff, students, and faculty from the Harvard T.H.
+Chan School of Public Health and Harvard Medical School to provide the Longwood campus with opportunities for education, hands-on gardening experience, and research.

 - The Harvard Divinity School Community Garden, located on the grounds of the Harvard Divinity School between the Women’s Studies in Religion Program and the Center for the Study of World Religion, serves the needs of the HDS community, broadly conceived, for local, organic food, while educating community members on the ethical issues, individual, communal, and global, that surround sustainable food production and consumption.